henkbirkholz/draft-birkholz-tuda/draft-birkholz-rats-tuda.md

 Endpoint Attestation:

-: the creation of evidence on the Attestor that provides proof of a set of the endpoints's integrity measurements.
+: the creation of evidence on the Attester that provides proof of a set of the endpoints's integrity measurements.
 This is done by digitally signing a set of PCRs using an AIK shielded by the hardware RoT.

 Endpoint Characteristics: